As the seasons change, getting the kids involved in weather activities is an engaging way to educate and have some fun along the way.

 Making Waves: This bathtime activity that most kids are encouraged not to do can actually be a great learning opportunity!
 When they're in the bath encourage your child to swish the water back and forth- this is an easy way to explain the science of waves, while getting clean in the process!

-Gravity Cloud Painting: These fun weather paintings make a lovely keepsake or gift, and are a great opportunity to talk with your child about how gravity works.
+Gravity Cloud Painting: Fun weather paintings make a lovely keepsake or gift, and are a great opportunity to talk with your child about how gravity works.

 Symmetrical Cloud Shapes: A well-used craft idea, all you need for this symmetrical cloud painting is some blue paper and white paint.
 Get your child to paint half a 'cloud' on one side of the paper, then fold in half to create your very own symmetrical cloud painting!